Semi-Supervised Domain Generalization with Evolving Intermediate Domain: Introduction

-Extensive ablation studies are carried out to validate the effectiveness of each component in our framework.
-To further evaluate our framework, we build extensive strong baselines by exploiting the solutions among unsupervised domain adaptation, domain generalization, as well as semi-supervised learning on multiple DG datasets.
-Compared with these strong baselines, our method outperforms them significantly.
-It is also worth emphasizing that we perform over 744 SSDG experiments in this paper which can provide a strong benchmark to study SSDG in the future works.
+Furthermore, we construct comprehensive benchmarks for both the close-set SSDG and open-set SSDG.
+For the close-set SSDG, we exploit existing DG datasets including Digits-DG~\cite{ddaig}, PACS~\cite{pacs}, and Office-Home~\cite{office-home}.
+For the open-set SSDG, we collect web-crawled data for PACS and Office-Home, respectively, and create two datasets including \emph{PACS-Webdata} and \emph{Office-Webdata}.
+We build extensive strong baselines by exploiting the domain adaptation, domain generalization, as well as semi-supervised learning methods on these SSDG benchmarks, which are always surpassed by our approach.
+Moreover, we perform thorough ablation studies to verify the contributions of each component in our framework.
+The extensive experiments presented in this paper provide a solid baseline in both close-set and open-set SSDG settings, which can benefit the future research in this field.

-Overall, our contributions are summarized as follows: \begin{itemize}[leftmargin=12pt, topsep=2pt, itemsep=0pt] \item We propose a new domain generalization task, termed as Semi-Supervised Domain Generalization (SSDG), which is more practical in real world compared with conventional supervised domain generalization. \item We provide extensive strong baselines for SSDG varying among unsupervised domain adaptation, domain generalization, as well as semi-supervised learning.
-Related code will be released later. \item We propose an Evolving Intermediate Domain to bridge the labeled and unlabeled source domains.
-With this assistance, we propose Adversarial Pseudo Labeling for label propagation driven by the annealing domain gap, and Dual Calibrative Generalization to disentangle domain invariant features driven by the clean labels selection.
-Extensive experiments validate the effectiveness. \end{itemize}
+Overall, our contributions are summarized as follows: \begin{itemize}[leftmargin=12pt, topsep=2pt, itemsep=0pt] \item We propose a novel paradigm of DG, termed as \emph{Semi-Supervised Domain Generalization (SSDG)}, which is more practical and significant than conventional DG that relies on fully-labeled source data. \item We develop two different settings for SSDG, including the close-set and open-set SSDG.
+Specifically, we construct two web-crawled datasets for the open-set SSDG, namely \emph{PACS-Webdata} and \emph{Office-Webdata}. \item We provide extensive strong baselines for SSDG varying among unsupervised domain adaptation, domain generalization, as well as semi-supervised learning methods. \item We propose a cyclic framework which includes an \emph{Adversarial Pseudo Labeling} (APL) module and a \emph{Dual Calibrative Generalization} (DCG) module.
+The two modules are mutually benefited via \emph{Evolving Intermediate Domain}, which progressively reduces domain discrepancy to enhance APL and then improve DCG for better generalization. \item Extensive experiments are conducted to validate the effectiveness of our method compared to strong baselines in both close-set and open-set SSDG scenarios.
+Our code and datasets have been already released: \url{https://github.com/MetaVisionLab/SSDG} \end{itemize}